rnnoordeen-droid/AIDocumentIntelligence/PRODUCT_DEMO.md

 # DocManager: Product Demo & Technical Showcase

-> **Note to Hiring Managers**: This document serves as a visual walkthrough of the DocManager application.
+> **Note**: This document serves as a visual walkthrough of the DocManager application.
 It highlights the core features, AI integration, and architectural decisions.

 ---